Betting shop

-In the United Kingdom, the Republic of Ireland, Australia and New Zealand, a betting shop is a shop away from a racecourse ("off-course") where one can legally place bets in person with a licensed bookmaker.
+In the United Kingdom, Ireland, Australia and New Zealand, a betting shop is a shop away from a racecourse ("off-course") where one can legally place bets in person with a licensed bookmaker.
 Most shops are part of chains, including William Hill, Ladbrokes, or Coral.
 In Australia and New Zealand, they are operated by totalisator agencies.
 In the United States ever since the Professional and Amateur Sports Protection Act of 1992 was overturned, brands like DraftKings, FanDuel and William Hill have a presence.
 Betting shops include America's Betshop and Betfred.

 Scale

 In 2016, there were around 9,000 betting shops located in the UK.
 The number of shops grew rapidly in the 21st century.
 One street in Newham has the largest number of bookmakers concentrated in one place: 18 on the street and about 80 in a local zone.
 However, in 2020, during the COVID-19 pandemic, many betting shops closed permanently.